Skip to content

 Polaris varies in brightness from magnitude 1.86 to 2.13, but the amplitude is not the same as it was at the time of discovery.
 Before 1963, it was more than 0.1 magnitude and slowly decreasing until 1966, when it had a dramatic decrease to less than 0.05 magnitude.
 The amplitude has varied unpredictably since, but stayed close to those values.
 A paper published in 2008 reported that it was increasing again, which is unprecedented in a star of this type.

-Polaris Aa has a period of about four days, but the period has not stayed the same either.
+Polaris Aa has a variation period of about four days, but the period has not stayed the same either.
 Astronomers noticed a gradual increase by roughly 4-5 seconds per year, with a break between 1963 and 1965.
 The star’s temperature varies only slightly as the star pulsates, but the variation itself is erratic, from 50 K to 170 K or more.
 Astronomers have speculated that the unpredictability may be due to the star’s orbit with Polaris Ab.

 North Star

-Polaris does not mark the exact location of the north celestial pole, but it is very close to it.
-It lies in line with the Earth’s northern axis of rotation, almost directly above the North Pole and, for hypothetical observers at the pole, the star would be directly overhead.
 With the rotational axis pointed almost directly at the star, Polaris does not rise or set for northern observers.
 Because it is so near the north celestial pole, it appears motionless in the sky and other stars appear to move in a circle around it.
 This makes Polaris highly useful in navigation and astrometry.

-Polaris is currently moving closer to the north celestial pole.
-It will come to the closest approach on March 24, 2100 (at declination +89°32’50.62’’) and then slowly begin to move away.
-The star’s apparent movement is the result of the Earth’s axial precession (the precession of the equinoxes), a slow change in the orientation of the Earth’s rotational axis.
-The gradual shift occurs in a cycle of about 25,772 years and, as a consequence, the pole stars also change.
+The gradual precession of Earth’s axis occurs in a cycle of about 25,772 years and, as a consequence, the pole stars also change.
 Polaris is currently the closest visible star to the north celestial pole, but it will not stay the North Star forever, just as Sigma Octantis (Polaris Australis) will not be the marker of true south forever.
+More than a dozen different stars take on the role over the course of our planet’s precession cycle.

 Polaris took over as the North Star from Kochab, Beta Ursae Minoris, around the year 500 CE.
 Kochab, the second brightest star in Ursa Minor and the brightest star in the bowl of the Little Dipper, held the title from 1500 BCE to 100 CE.
 Today, Kochab and Pherkad, Gamma Ursae Minoris, are known as the Guardians of the Pole.
-The two stars mark the outer edge of the Little Dipper’s pan and appear to rotate around Polaris and the north celestial pole.
+The two stars mark the outer edge of the Little Dipper’s pan and appear to rotate around Polaris and the pole.

 Polaris will be succeeded by Errai, Gamma Cephei.
 Around the year 3000, the pole will be halfway between Polaris and Errai and, around 4200, Errai will reach its closest point to the pole.

 Of all the north stars, Polaris is the second closest to the pole.
-The only star that marks true north more accurately as the pole star is Thuban, Alpha Draconis.
+The only star that marks true north more accurately as the northern pole star is Thuban, Alpha Draconis.
 Thuban comes within 0.2° of the pole, while Polaris comes within 0.5°.
-However, Thuban is considerably dimmer at magnitude 3.65, which made it slightly less useful as a marker when it was the North Star from the 4th to the 2nd millennium BCE.
-The brightest of the north stars, Vega, has an apparent magnitude of 0.026, but only comes within 5° of the pole.
+However, Thuban is considerably dimmer at magnitude 3.65, which makes it slightly less useful as a marker.
+Thuban was the North Star from the 4th to the 2nd millennium BCE.

-Other than Polaris, Errai (Alrai), Vega, Thuban and Kochab, the stars that act as indicators of true north or near-north are Iota and Beta Cephei, which share the title of the North Star, Alderamin (Alpha Cephei), Deneb (Alpha Cygni), Fawaris (Delta Cygni), Iota Herculis, Tau Herculis, Edasich (Iota Draconis), and Kappa Draconis, which shares timing with Kochab.
+Other than Polaris, Errai (Alrai), VegaThuban and Kochab, the stars that act as indicators of true north or near-north are Iota and Beta Cephei (Alfirk), which share the title of the North Star, Alderamin (Alpha Cephei), Deneb (Alpha Cygni), Fawaris (Delta Cygni), Iota Herculis, Tau Herculis, Edasich (Iota Draconis), and Kappa Draconis, which shares timing with Kochab.

 north pole stars

-North Stars (marked red), image: Roberto Mura
+North Stars (marked red), image: Roberto Mura (CC BY-SA 3.0)

 Facts